-Power
+Power requirements

-This topic includes information about the power requirements for the SAN Volume Controller.
+Note the power requirements for the SAN Volume Controller.

 The uninterruptible power supply must be in the same rack that contains the SAN Volume Controller nodes that it supplies.
-The combination power and signal cable for connection between SAN Volume Controller and uninterruptible power supply units is 2 meters long.
+The combination power and signal cable for connection between SAN Volume Controller and uninterruptible power supply units is two meters long.
 The SAN Volume Controller and uninterruptible power supply must connect with both the power and the signal cable to function correctly.